Coming Back to the Body

 Whatever you're consistently putting into your body is either adding to its lightness or adding to its heaviness.
 And you need to be honest about which one it's doing.

-The noise around food is overwhelming — I get it.
-Every expert has a different opinion and when you're carrying extra weight or feeling depleted you'll try anything.
+The noise around food is overwhelming — every expert has a different opinion.
 But here's what I keep coming back to: if you're in doubt, start simple.
 Salads.
 Water.
 Raw foods.
 Get in the sun.
 Move toward lightness.

-And the bathroom conversation nobody wants to have?
-Let's have it.
+And the bathroom conversation nobody wants to have — let's have it.
 How you're eliminating matters.
-When your body is releasing properly — you feel it.
+When your body is releasing properly, you feel it.
 That lightness is real.
 That's your body doing its job.
-As we get older and we burden ourselves with heavy food — that feeling gets harder to access.
+As we age and burden ourselves with heavy food, that feeling gets harder to access.
 Pay attention to it.

 I heard that a long time ago and it has never left me.